CBIIT/fnlcr-bids-hpc/documentation/candle/how_to_make_your_code_candle_compliant.md

 #SBATCH --time=00:05:00
 #SBATCH --job-name=mnist_test_no_candle

+# Always load the candle module for, e.g., finding the Benchmark class...
+DO NOT MODIFY
+module load candle

+# Load desired Python version or Conda environment
-# Set up environment
+# Load other custom environment settings here
-module load python/3.6 candle
+module load python/3.6

 # Set the file that the Python script below will read in order to determine the model parameters
 export DEFAULT_PARAMS_FILE="$CANDLE/Supervisor/templates/model_params/mnist1.txt"